rhatdan/atomic/docs/atomic-install.1.md

 default under /var/lib/containers/atomic/ and generating the configuration files for runc and systemd.
 OSTree and runc are required for this feature to be available.
+Developers of container images can set the `atomic.type label` to `system` to cause atomic install to use the `--system` flag by default.

 **--user**
 If running as non-root, specify to install the image from the current OSTree repository and manage it through systemd and bubblewrap.
 OSTree and bwrap-oci are required for this feature to be available.
+Developers of container images can set the `atomic.type label` to `user` to cause atomic install to use the `--user` flag by default.

 # HISTORY
 January 2015, Originally compiled by Daniel Walsh (dwalsh at redhat dot com)